balta2ar/parallel-concurrent-distributed-java/README.md

 # Parallel, Concurrent and Distributed programming in Java

 These are my solutions to these three courses.
-Below I added short comments to each week so that I remember better what it's about and that you, the reader, have a better idea too.
+Below I added short comments to each week so that I remember better what it's about and that you, the reader, could have a better idea too.

 ## Parallel programming in Java